 In many instances, criminal convictions can prevent a person from being able to rent or purchase property.
 Criminal background checks are now widely used by landlords and banks when renting or buying property.
 Restrictions imposed by HOAs and insurance companies often require a conviction be set aside in order to obtain housing or loans.
 If Arizona had a true expungement law, then your conviction would not even show up in a background check.
 However, without expungement, a set aside conviction can help you with housing opportunities.

 It would be ideal if you could expunge a criminal conviction from your record when dealing with child custody issues.
 However, you can lessen the impact of the existence of a conviction on your record by having the conviction set aside.
 A conviction that has been set aside shows the court that you have been rehabilitated, and that a judge has acknowledged that fact.
-Restore Civil Rights.
-With most convictions that are eligible to be set aside, any civil rights that were lost as a result of the conviction are restored after the conviction has been set aside.
-Only in limited instances is a separate application required to restore gun rights.

 Arizona law requires many professions to have an active fingerprint clearance card prior to or as a condition of licensure, certification, or employment.
 For those with an existing or suspended Arizona Fingerprint Card, setting aside the underlying conviction can be helpful in obtaining a card by applying for a Good Cause Exception.